ishrivatsa/vcs-fitcycle-deployer/README.md

 7. Run `terraform apply -var-file=terraform.tfvars` to deploy your infrastructure.

-** Alternatively, you may also run `terraform apply -var-file=terraform.tfvars --auto-approve` .
-This will execute terraform without need for an additional approval step.
+**Alternatively, you may also run `terraform apply -var-file=terraform.tfvars --auto-approve` .
+This will execute terraform without need for an additional approval step.**

+**You can also execute deployment on different regions by using multiple `.tfvars` file and providing different inputs

+For example : `terraform apply -var-file=terraform.tfvars -var-file=us_west_1_terraform.tfvars`

 8. Enter the values for various variables when prompted